• Home

 This transportation method is great for:

-• When travel between the Shades Bus Pickup Times at Shades of Green is needed
+- When travel in between the Shades of Green Bus Pickup Times

-• Going to off-property destinations such as Universal Studios or SeaWorld
+- Going to off-property destinations such as Universal Studios or SeaWorld (Minnie Vans will not go off property)

 Minnie Vans

-In 2017 Disney World began offering a new “uber like” service called Mini Vans.
+In 2017 Disney World began offering a new “Uber like” service called Minnie Vans.
 These are a fleet of polka dotted (they look like Minnie’s dress) SUVs and cargo vans (with the ability to carry scooters).
-For about 25 dollars they will take you anywhere on property.
-They can seat up to six guests, and car seats are on board at no additional fee.
+For about 25-30 dollars they will take you anywhere on property.
+They can seat up to six guests, and 2 car seats are on board at no additional charge.
 Several larger vehicles are available and can transport up to 2 wheelchair/ECV guests.

 Minnie Vans service all locations on WDW property.
 The Minnie Vans can be requested via the Lyft app (keep swiping left through ride types) or by calling 407-828-3500.